 • Align deadlines with FAFSA, academic calendars, and seasonal schedules

-• Allow at least 4–6 weeks for submission
+• Allow at least four to six weeks for submission

-• Avoid heavy holiday or final exam periods
+• Avoid heavy holiday periods and final exam windows

-• Consider students working jobs or managing family responsibilities
+• Account for students who work jobs or manage family responsibilities

 Format flexibility: